 This generally happens when there is no need to feel tense.
 The tenseness is all my body’s doing, not mine.
 It’s strange but it seems that my body’s physical state is what brings my feelings into existence, not the other way around as is commonly supposed.
 I feel tense, not because the situation is dangerous but because my body is tense.
 Why is my body tense?
 God knows.
 Habit, I suppose.

 I think William James was the first person to suggest that we read our bodies for clues as to how we should be feeling.
 I came to this idea via Richard Wiseman’s book Rip it Up.
-In James’ opinion, I don’t see a lion, feel afraid and then start running.
+In James’ opinion, you don’t see a lion, feel afraid and then start running.
 Instead you see the lion, start to run and once you notice what your body is doing you feel afraid.
 If William James is correct about the order in which these things happen, then the way forward for me, is clear: fix the state of the body and the mind will follow automatically.

 I’m not sure I completely believe this last bit and I can’t remember where I read it.
 I offer it merely as one more possible tool to try from your toolbox.